reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-05-v2.md

 ### Estimated Duration: 120 minutes

+## Lab Overview

+In this lab, you will create a Logic App resource in Azure and configure it to trigger an action when a new IoT device is created.
+You will start by creating a Logic App and setting up an HTTP trigger that responds to device creation events.
+After configuring the app to send an automated email using Outlook.com, you will set up an event subscription in Azure IoT Hub that listens for device creation events.
+Finally, you'll test the setup by adding new IoT devices, verifying that the Logic App successfully sends the email alerts.

 ## Lab Scenario

 Contoso management is impressed with the prototype solutions that you've created using Azure IoT services, and they feel comfortable assigning additional budget the capabilities that you have already demonstrated.
 They are now asking that you explore the integration of certain operational support capabilities.
 Specifically, they would like to see how the Azure tools support sending alert notifications to the managers who are responsible for specific work areas.
 Alert criteria will be defined by the business area managers.
 The telemetry data arriving at IoT hub will be evaluated to generate the notifications.